bksuro/Amazon_Vine_Analysis/README.md

 Following tasks are done for the project:

-1: Perform ETL on Amazon Product Reviews
+ - Perform ETL on Amazon Product Reviews
-2: Determine Bias of Vine Reviews
+ - Determine Bias of Vine Reviews
-3: Report on the Analysis
+ - Report on the Analysis

+Software:
+ - Google colab
+ - Python jupyter notebook
+ - AWS S3 and RDS with PostgreSQL

 ## Results